Trujillo-Group/trujillo_group_resources/tutorials/TS/README.md

     - ensuring the TS bonds forming are slightly longer than in a reactant or product structure - $2.00 Å$ is a good starting point!
     - ensuring no atoms are overlapping, are too close or too far apart
     - ensuring bond angles are not at $180°$ as Gaussian requires linearly independent variables, which is not possible with three points on a line.
+3. Save the Gaussian input as a _.com_ file.

 > [!Important]
-> Given only information regarding the bond being broken and formed is typically known due to our knowledge of chemical reactions using curly arrow chemistry (i.e. what atoms are involved, their approximate orientation and bond distances), the orientation of the other molecular components around this TS bond formation - breaking is a mystery!
-To overcome this we always 'fix' the TS bonds in space as we are certain that these
+> Given only information regarding the bond being broken and formed is typically known due to our knowledge of chemical reactions in 2D (i.e. what atoms are involved, their approximate orientation and bond distances), the orientation of the other molecular components around this TS bond formation - breaking is a mystery!
+To overcome this we always 'fix' the TS bonds that we know will take place using the ```B X Y F``` line which is inserted at the end of the _.com_ file where ```X Y``` represent the two atoms that we want to fix in space.

-4. Save the Gaussian input as a _.com_ file.
-5. Using a Text Editor (e.g. _Vim_) input the correct keywords for a TS search into the _.com_ file:
+4. Using a Text Editor (e.g. _Vim_) input the correct keywords for a TS search into the _.com_ file:

 ```{shell}
 %nprocshared=40